 (a) For a REP system issue, the REP will need to contact TDSPs to arrange for use of an agreed upon workaround.

-(b) For a TDSP system issue, the TDSP is responsible for sending a market notice and coordinating with ERCOT to facilitate a retail market conference call as described in Section 7.10.
+(b) For a TDSP system issue, the TDSP is responsible for sending a Market Notice and coordinating with ERCOT to facilitate a retail market conference call as described in Section 7.10.

 7.11.1 Transition Process of Competitive Retailer’s Electric Service Identifiers to Provider of Last Resort or Designated Competitive Retailer Pursuant to P.U.C.
 Subst.
 R. 25.43, Provider of Last Resort (POLR), or CR Voluntarily Leaving the Market

-(1) This Section 7.11.1 outlines a transition process that can be used when such circumstances exist pursuant to P.U.C.
-Subst.
-R. 25.43, Provider of Last Resort (POLR), referred to herein as a “Mass Transition,” and may include ESI IDs that are transferred to a designated CR as a result of an acquisition pursuant to P.U.C.
-Subst.
-R. 25.493, Acquisition and Transfer of Customers from one Retail Electric Provider to Another.

-(2) Each opt-in Municipally Owned Utility (MOU) or opt-in Electric Cooperative (EC) without an affiliated POLR that has not delegated authority to designate POLRs to the Public Utility Commission of Texas (PUCT), as applicable to opt-in ECs, must provide its initial POLR allocation methodology to ERCOT no later than 30 days prior to the Customer Choice opt-in date using Section 9, Appendices, Appendix J7, Mass Transition Allocation Methodology.
-Should the opt-in MOU or opt-in EC determine the allocation methodology must be changed at any time, such updates must be provided to ERCOT no later than 30 days prior to its effective date or at a time prior to the initiation of a Mass Transition as defined in Section 7.11.1.1, Mass Transition Initiation.
+(1) Each opt-in Municipally Owned Utility (MOU) or opt-in Electric Cooperative (EC) without an affiliated POLR that has not delegated authority to designate POLRs to the Public Utility Commission of Texas (PUCT), as applicable to opt-in ECs, must provide its initial POLR allocation methodology to ERCOT no later than 30 days prior to the Customer Choice opt-in date using Section 9, Appendices, Appendix J7, Mass Transition Allocation Methodology.
+Should the opt-in MOU or opt-in EC determine the allocation methodology must be changed at any time, such updates must be provided to ERCOT no later than 30 days prior to its Mass Transition Effective Date or at a time prior to the initiation of a Mass Transition as defined in Section 7.11.1.1, Mass Transition Initiation.
 All updates to the allocation methodology must be provided using Appendix J7.
 Confirmation of all allocation methodologies must be submitted to ERCOT prior to January 1st of each odd numbered year using Section 9, Appendix J8, Attestation to Confirm Mass Transition Allocation Methodology.

-(3) Market Participants that wish to transfer Customers for reasons other than P.U.C.
+(2) Market Participants that wish to transfer Customers for reasons other than P.U.C.
 Subst.
-R. 25.43 should contact ERCOT Client Relations and the PUCT Staff.
+R. 25.43, Provider of Last Resort (POLR), should contact ERCOT Client Relations and the PUCT Staff.

-(4) Per Protocol Section 16.1.1, Re-Registration as a Market Participant, any Market Participant that has had its Customers dropped via the Mass Transition process must provide to ERCOT a new Data Universal Numbering System (DUNS) Number (DUNS #) to re-register as a Market Participant with ERCOT.
+(3) Per Protocol Section 16.1.1, Re-Registration as a Market Participant, any Market Participant that has had its Customers dropped via the Mass Transition process must provide to ERCOT a new Data Universal Numbering System (DUNS) Number (DUNS #) to re-register as a Market Participant with ERCOT.